kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### Ravager
   - *We can mouse spam once we see Visas.*
 - Mouse spam until in control of MC.

-  - *Experienced players should swap to the Ossus Keeper Robes as they give us `+`2 Charisma, `+`4 Wisdom and `+`4 Intelligence.
-For new players, it is recommended to keep the Jal Shey Neophyte Armor equipped as they provide more defense, this will help you use less Medpacs for the rest of the game.*

 - `+` Cast Knight Speed.
 - Run through the Ravager following the map below for placing Proton Cores.